Detailed information on the Legal Entity Identifier (LEI) can be found on the Global Legal Entity Identifier Foundation (GLEIF) website:

 LEIs are issued in accordance with GLEIF regulations on a cost-covering basis only.
 You can see a list of current prices on our overview page.

-Or you can pay the amount due via a bank transfer (payment by invoice).
+You can pay for your order directly by credit card or pay the invoice amount due by bank transfer (payment by invoice).
 If you choose this option we will send you our bank details by email.
-Please note that in this case an additional administrative fee of CHF 20 will be charged and that the relevant LEIs will only be activated once the payment has been received and validated.
+Please note that your order will only be checked after receipt of payment.

 You can create a user account on LEI-Switzerland (www.lei.admin.ch) with a user name and password and then order one or more LEIs online.
 Detailed instructions will soon be available in chapter 3 of the user manual.